-At June 30, 2013, liabilities exceeded assets by \$30,971,621 as compared to June 30, 2012 and 2011 where liabilities exceeded assets by \$24,614,532 and \$11,647,680, respectively.
-The declines in net position between periods were due primarily to decreases in net position in the NJCLASS Loan Reserve Fund and the NJCLASS Life of Loan Servicing Fund.
+At June 30, 2014, liabilities exceeded assets by \$31,678,936 as compared to June 30, 2013 and 2012 where liabilities exceeded assets by \$30,971,621 and \$24,614,532, respectively.
+The declines in net position between periods were due primarily to decreases in net position in the NJCLASS Loan Reserve Fund and the NJCLASS Life of Loan Servicing Fund offset in part by increases in net position in the NJBEST Administrative Fund.
 The net asset deficit balance is restricted in accordance with the Federal Higher Education Act, related U.S. Department of Education regulations, the terms of the NJCLASS/FFELP bond indentures, and other State laws and regulations regarding the permissible uses of funds reported within these Financial Statements.